Illustrated image of sugar kelp

 In Japan, sugar kelp has been a staple for over 1,500 years and was once used as currency for tax payments.
 Historically, it has been vital in various industries, from potash and soda ash extraction for gunpowder and soaps in the early 1700s to the alginate boom during World War II where alginate was extracted from kelp and used as a gelling agent.
 Today, most sugar kelp is produced in Maine and used as a nutritional food source.

 Seaweed farming is the fastest-growing aquaculture sector in the US.
-Maritime workers, like lobster fishermen, sometimes farm seaweed in the off-season to supplement their income.
+Maritime workers, like those in the fishing or aquaculture industries, sometimes farm seaweed in the off-season to supplement their income..
 Supporting local seaweed farmers provides tasty seaweeds, helps to diversity farming operations, and creates new business opportunities.
 It's a win-win for both your taste buds and the economy!

 illustration of sugar kelpFlavor Profile (notes and cooking tips)